Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 - Although GH tests do not give a complete or clear picture of positive calcium ions in an aquariums, it is still a start.
 Increase GH to at least 100 ppm (better is 200 ppm), AAP Wonder Shells or any other method to constantly supply calcium cations along with water changes help here.

 Also make sure your carbonate hardness (KH) is at least 40-50 ppm (over 100 is often necessary for many fish)

 With AAP Regular Wonder Shell use, generally only 1/4 dose is required to obtain the benefit needed for a South American or similar biotope.

 With a known outbreak of HITH or Hexamitiasis, I strongly suggest the use of a Medicated Wonder Shell at 1/2 to full dose for even South American biotope aquarium fish.
 Add these along with other suggestions including food and medicated baths.

-Product Resource: AAP Wonder Shells (including unique versions sold nowhere else
+Product Resource: FRESH AAP Wonder Shells (including unique versions sold nowhere else

 Furan Two (Nitrofurazone)

 - A medicated Fish Bath and/or swab can be helpful.